buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcProject.md

 { .change-ifc2x4}
 > IFC4 CHANGE  The attributes _RepresentationContexts_ and _UnitsInContext_ are made optional and are promoted to supertype _IfcContext_.

-{ .spec-head}
-Informal Propositions:
+Formal Propositions:

-1. There shall only be one project within the exchange context.
+1. There shall at most one project within the exchange context.
 This is enforced by the global rule _IfcSingleProjectInstance_.

 ## Formal Propositions